Update AS OF JANUARY 22, 2015

 The IHSS program will notify you if there is any change to payroll policy or procedures in the future.

 Update 1/15/15: California Department of Social Services (CDSS) Media release.
 For additional information, go to CDSS website.

-The In-Home Supportive Services (IHSS) program provides services to Medi-Cal eligible aged, blind or disabled individuals, including children, that assist them to remain safely in their own homes as an alternative to out-of-home care.
+The In-Home Supportive Services (IHSS) program provides homecare services to Medi-Cal eligible aged, blind or individuals with disabilities, including children, to assist them to remain safely in their own homes as an alternative to out-of-home care.